anjalisilva/mixMVPLN/README.md

 singularity, in which case altering starting values or initialization method may help.

+Clustering results could be visualized as a barplot of probabilities.

 ## Shiny App

 The Shiny app employing hybrid approach (that combines the MCMC-EM-based